bhtml-engine/blade-html/examples/README.md

 This will generate the rendered HTML in the console and also save it to `dist/output.html`.

+## What's New

+- **Improved Error Reporting**: Error messages from directives now include the actual error message in the rendered output (e.g., `<!-- Error in directive @name: Actual error message -->`).
+- **Inline Template Rendering**: You can render inline template strings directly, and the engine will handle them automatically.

 ## Key Features

 ### Template System